-- a) Looked After children who are communicants of the Anglican faith - b) Children who are Looked After - c) Children with brothers or sisters at the school at the date of the proposed admission - d) Children who live in the catchment area of the school - e) Children from families living outside the catchment area who are regular communicants at an Anglican Church within the catchment area - f) Children from families living outside the catchment area who are regular communicants at an Anglican Church - g) Children from families of other Christian denominations from outside the catchment area whose parents wish them to be educated in an Anglican Church school - h) Children from families outside the catchment area who are not active Christian worshippers but whose parents wish them to be educated in an Anglican Church school
+- 6. If the number of children whose parents are seeking admission to the school exceeds the number of places available offers will be made in the following order of priority: - a) Looked After Children (LAC) or children who were previously LAC. - b) Children with parents / carers who are active members of the armed forces or were members of the armed forces no more than six years before the date of the admission application. - c) Children with brothers or sisters, these being determined as foster, adopted or permanently living at the same address, who attend the school at the date of the proposed admission. - d) Children who live in the catchment area of the school as described in 2 above.

+- e) Children from families living outside the area who are regular communicants at an Anglican Church. - f) Children from families of other Christian denominations from outside the area as defined in 2 above whose parents wish them to be educated in an Anglican Church School. - g) Children from families outside the area as defined in 2 above who are not active Christian worshippers but whose parents wish their children to be educated in an Anglican Church School. - If the school is named in a statement of Special Educational Needs, the Governing body has a duty to admit the child to the school.